Anjanaa03/WalmartsalesAnalysis/README.md

 # Walmart Sales Data Analysis

 ## About
-This project focuses on analyzing Walmart sales data to gain insights into branch performance, product sales trends, and customer behavior.
-By exploring historical sales data, we aim to identify key factors affecting sales across different Walmart branches and suggest improvements to sales strategies.
+This project focuses on analyzing Walmart sales data to gain insights into product sales trends, and customer behavior.
 The dataset used in this analysis is from the Kaggle Walmart Sales Forecasting Competition( https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting).

-"In this recruiting competition, job-seekers are provided with historical sales data for 45 Walmart stores located in different regions.
-Each store contains many departments, and participants must project the sales for each department in each store.
-To add to the challenge, selected holiday markdown events are included in the dataset.
-These markdowns are known to affect sales, but it is challenging to predict which departments are affected and the extent of the impact." [source](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting)

 ## Objective of project
 The main goal of this project is to analyze Walmart’s sales data to understand:

 The performance of different product lines.
 The factors influencing customer purchasing decisions.
-Sales trends across branches and product lines.
 Strategies to optimize and improve sales performance.

 ## About Data